nuitrcs/rshiny/README.md

 ### Workshop Materials

-Workshop files can be downloaded from https://github.com/nuitrcs/rshiny.
-Click on the green Clone or Download button, then download the repository as a ZIP file.
+To download workshop materials, click on the green Clone or Download button, then download the repository as a ZIP file.

 ![github download](images/githubdownload.png)